Icenium/icenium-cli/docs/man_pages/project/configuration/webview-set.md

 * You cannot run this command on NativeScript projects.
 * You cannot run this command on mobile website projects.
+* You cannot configure web views for Windows Phone.

 ### Related Commands